Purdue-CS193/homework-0-jlavra3/index.md

-# Jacob Lavra's First CS193 Assignment
+# Jacob Lavra's First CS193 Homework

 - I enjoy going to class with my friends
 - I'm excited to learn about programming tools